Federal loans typically have better interest rates and terms, so we encourage you to investigate your federal borrowing options first.

 To receive Direct Subsidized Loans, student must demonstrate financial need.
-Subsidized Loans are interest free while the student is in school, but begin accruing interest 6 months after the student ceases to be enrolled at least 6 credits (half-time).
+Subsidized Loans are interest free while the student is in school, but begin accruing interest six months after the student ceases to be enrolled for at least 6 credits (half-time).

 Direct Unsubsidized Loans

 Direct Unsubsidized Loans do not require financial need.
-These loans are not interest free while students are in school.
-These loans begin accruing interest after disbursement.
+These loans are not interest free while students are in school and begin accruing interest after disbursement.

 Parents of Dependent Students may apply for Direct PLUS Loans.
 These loans are available regardless of financial need and the amount of eligibility depends on the total cost of attendance.

 There is a limit on the maximum period of time (measured in academic years) that a student can receive Direct Subsidized Loans.
-In general, students may not receive Direct Subsidized Loans for more than 150% of the published length of their program.
+In general, students may not receive Direct Subsidized Loans for more than 150 percent of the published length of their program.

 If you are eligible, the award letter you receive from us will list your maximum federal loan amount and provide a link to the Loan Request Form.

-Print, complete and sign the form, and submit to our office for processing.
+Print, complete and sign the form, and submit it to our office for processing.